Last Updated on August 7th, 2019

 Benzoyl peroxide is antibacterial.
 Killing acne bacteria is just about all that benzoyl peroxide does, although in some skin types it also strips away dead skin over pores and helps them drain faster.
 The nearly universal problem with benzoyl peroxide treatment is that a formula that is strong enough to kill acne bacteria is also strong enough to dry out and irritate the skin.
 If the only treatment you use for acne is benzoyl peroxide, there will be a point at which the drying and irritation of your skin closes as many pores and forms as many new blemishes as the antibacterial action of benzoyl peroxide heals.

 Antibiotics are a second line of attack against acne bacteria.
 Most prescription antibiotics also kill other kinds of infectious bacteria on the skin.
-Benzoyl peroxide and antibiotics together reduce the risk of leaving “stray” bacteria that can come back with a vengeance when treatment is stopped.
+Benzoyl peroxide and antibiotics together4 reduce the risk of leaving “stray” bacteria that can come back with a vengeance when treatment is stopped.

 It’s easier to write an advertisement about “fighting” acne bacteria than it is to create a sound bite explaining why blemishes start with the accumulation of dead skin.
 If the pore is never blocked by the accumulation of dry, dead skin cells then acne bacteria and sebum production are a minimal problem or no problem at all.

-Pacific Biosciences in Seattle has created an ultrasound deep cleaner for removing dead skin cells from pores before sebum and bacteria can accumulate and form a blemish.
+Pacific Biosciences in Seattle has created an ultrasound deep cleaner for removing dead skin cells from pores5 before sebum and bacteria can accumulate and form a blemish.
 The device is known as the Clarisonic.
 It has a rotating head that generates 300 vibrations per second to jostle dead skin loose from the lining of pores with the help of nonabrasive cleansers.

 It’s probably stretching the meaning of the term to refer to the Clarisonic cleaner as operating with “ultrasound.”
 The kind of ultrasound used in medical diagnostic imaging operates at about 3 million vibrations per second.
 A “sonic knife” operates at about 5 million vibrations per second.
 The home therapy kits you can get for applying skin treatments run at about 1 million vibrations per second.